Mikael-Coenen/Cybersecurity_Notes/security_plus_notes/chapter_two.md

 - Dark web: network run over standard internet connections but uses multiple layers of encryption to provide anonymous communication

 ## Propreitary and closed-source intelligence
-- Closed source intelligence: threat intelligence that is not publicly available and typically requires a fee, subscription, or special clearance to access
+- Closed source threat intelligence: threat intelligence that is not publicly available and typically requires a fee, subscription, or special clearance to access

 ## Assessing threat intelligence
 - Is it timely?